 How to make a paper plate tambourine

 The first thing you want to do is decorate your paper plates.
+You’ll need to decorate two plates for each tambourine.
 Decorate the bottoms of your plates, since that will be the side facing outward.

 My girls chose paint because they love every excuse that can get to throw on their smocks and start painting.

 You could also use crayons, markers, stickers, or even glitter glue to decorate your plates.

 Once your paint is dry, flip one of the plates over and add a handful of dried beans.

 If you don’t have any dried beans, or do not want to use a food product, you can add beads or small pebbles.

 Take your second plate and line it up over your other plate.
 Both of the bottom sides will be facing outward.

 Use your stapler and staple along the edge all around your tambourine.